grant-king/ML_progress/log.md

 **Thoughts:** I came across a really good talk outlining the proper use of classes in Python.
 Stop Writing Classes: https://youtu.be/o9pEzgHorH0 .
 The Talk Python Training videos gave a good overview of decorators and when to use \*args and \*\*kwargs.
 For more practice I watched a video by Corey Schafer which gave an in depth view of the utility of and mechanisms behind decorators and star arguments.

+Day 23: February 1, 2019

+**Today's Progress:** TPTM Decorators day 2.
+Continued with OOP videos and started watching backlog of instructional videos collected in my 100-days Tasks list.

+**Thoughts:** Today's TPTM progress involved more watching than much coding but will use the weekend to catch up and get more practice with decorators.
+I have some general programming topics to catch up on this weekend which will start with a list of videos I've collected in Gmail Tasks, made by Corey Schafer.
+Glad to finally be back to visiting the Pythonista Cafe community after while of avoiding that interaction.

 **Link to work:**

 <!---

 Day x: January x, 2019